1technophile/OpenMQTTGateway/docs/integrate/home_assistant.md

 The max size of the username is 30 and 60 for the password.
 :::

-OMG will use the auto discovery functionality of home assistant to create gateway and sensors into your HASS instance automaticaly.
+OMG will use the auto discovery functionality of home assistant to create gateway and sensors into your HASS instance automatically.

 ![](../img/OpenMQTTGateway_auto_discovery_Gateway_Home_Assistant.gif)